On the density of strongly minimal algebraic vector fields: Abundance of strongly minimal autonomous differential equations

-each of them being generated (as a differential field) from the previous one using one of the operations (A), (PI), (PII) or (PIII$_r$) such that $(X,v)^\U \cap \mathrm{dcl}(K_n) $ contains a realization of the generic type $q$ of $(X,v)$.\footnote{ In the previous notation, we have written $\mathrm{dcl}(K_n)$ to stress that we are thinking about tuples.
-If $X$ is affine and embedded in $\U^N$ then $(X,v)^\U \cap \mathrm{dcl}(K_n)$ means $(X,v)^\U \cap K_n^N$.} Note that every $K_i$ has finite transcendence degree over the previous one.
+Every $K_i$ has finite transcendence degree over the previous one.
 Indeed, this is clear for operations (A), (PI) and (PIII$_r$) and for operation (PII), this follows from Remark \ref{remarkPII}.
 It follows that each $K_i$ is {\em a finitely generated differential field over $\mathbb{C}$ of finite transcendence degree}.
 The proof now follows from induction on the length $n$ of the chain. \begin{itemize} \item if $n = 0$, then by definition, we have a realization of $q$ in $\mathrm{dcl}(\mathbb{C},t)$ and since $\mathrm{tp}(t/\mathbb{C})$ is internal to the constants, the type $q$ is also internal to the constants and in particular analyzable in $\Pi_{<r}$.

 \item Assume that $n \geq 1$ and that the results holds from all autonomous differential equations whose solutions can be expressed with chains of differential fields of $< n$ steps and consider $(E)$ with a generic solution which can be expressed in a chain of $n$ steps as above. \end{itemize} By the primitive element of \cite{Pogudin} and the finite transcendence degree observation above, we may assume that $K_{n - 1} = \mathbb{C} \langle f \rangle$ where $f$ satisfies an autonomous equation $(E^\ast)$.
 The induction hypothesis implies that the generic type of $(E^\ast)$ is $\Pi_{<r}$-analyzable.